floscha/wildfire/README.md

 *Wildfire is a library to automatically generate HTTP services for arbitrary Python classes, inspired by Google's [Python Fire](https://opensource.google.com/projects/python-fire) which generates command line applications instead.*

 ## Installation

-For now, it is only possible to install Wildfire from source.
-1. Clone the repository
-1. Run `pip install .`
+To install Wildfire with pip, run `pip install wildfire`

+To install Wildfire from source, first clone the repository and then run `python setup.py install`

 ## Basic Usage